CGurity/SDA/en/_activities/0203-Acceptable-use-policy-for-accounts-and-passwords.md

 * To which people this policy impact: generally all members of the organization and allies who work on specific projects are included.
 * What equipment this policy impact:
-   * If there is only equipment include that is owned by the organization or if it also includes the equipment owned by the members of the organization used for professional purposes (work model *Bring your own equipment* or Bring Your Own Device - BYOD).
+   * If there is only equipment include that is owned by the organization or if it also includes the equipment owned by the members of the organization used for professional purposes (work model *Bring your own device* - BYOD).
    * If it includes computers and/or phones and other mobile equipment.
 * What type of digital services covers: whether it includes email, general internet use, social networks or any other service that is relevant to the organization.
 A valid option can also be all services that are used to work in the organization.